otaviojr/node-red-contrib-smartthings/README.md

 10. Finish the process and go to the Project Overview.
 11. Change SmartApp status from "Develop" to "Deployed to test"

-After all those procedures your app should be fine.
+After all those procedures, your app should be OK.

-**To see it at your SmartThings app you need to make sure it is in developer mode.**
+**To see it in your SmartThings app, you need to make sure it is in developer mode.**

-To put your Smartthings App in developer mode you need to press and hold the "About SmartThings" option at the menu for 5 seconds.
-The option to activate the developer mode show appear after that.
+To put your Smartthings App in developer mode, you need to press and hold the "About SmartThings" option on the menu for 5 seconds.
+The option to activate the developer mode show appears after that.

-Enable it and you should be good to go.
+Enable it, and you should be good to go.

 # Using Dynamic IP's

-Some dynamic ip dns providers offers SSL certificates for free.
-It is the case of [NoIP](https://www.noip.com)
+Some dynamic ip's dns providers offers SSL certificates for free.

+It is the case of [NoIP](https://www.noip.com).

+You can use them to have a domain with a valid SSL certificate.
+That should be enough to make your NodeRed instance visible to SmartThings network.

 # Configuring the SmartApp